cloudera/hue/docs/designs/ci-cd.md

 ### Documentation

 By updating the makefile to build the new [Website](/docs/docs-site).
-Would need to install Hugo and [http://cloudera.github.io/hue/latest/developer/development/#documentation](build it).
+Would need to install Hugo and [build it](http://cloudera.github.io/hue/latest/developer/development/#documentation).

 Step 2 would be to setup so that the doc get [published automatically](https://docs.travis-ci.com/user/deployment/pages/).

 ### Release

-[`make prod`](make prod) should work, and the tarball release should be automatically installed and checked if boots normally.
+`make prod` should work, and the tarball release should be automatically installed and checked if boots normally.

 ### Docker images